FAQs

 What is the benefit of a solo private practice?

 This is a private practice.
 I am my own boss.
-I have no reliance upon private equity funding or insurance company funding.
-I’m not in a group private practice that can overrule me and sell out, either.
-So I make my medical decisions in collaboration with you, for your best interest.
+I have no reliance upon external funding.
+This means I make my medical decisions in collaboration with you, for your best interest.
 I feel this gives the people who are most interested in your health, you and your physician, the freedom to work on your health in the areas creating distress, without anyone looking over our shoulders, or saying that they don’t “authorize” the treatment you need.